Exhibition: 25 February - 25 April 2019, UNSW Main Library Level 5

 In Response: Dialogues with RealTime is an exhibition marking the closure of RealTime art magazine and the launch of its archive.
 RealTime was Australia’s critical guide to national and international contemporary arts 1994-2018 and has played a crucial role in documenting and providing critical commentary on work in dance, performance, sound, music, film, digital media and visual art that carved out new terrain in those fields.
 Academics at UNSW have been working with the editors of RealTime Keith Gallasch and Virginia Baxter, UNSW Library and the National Library of Australia since 2017 to secure the RealTime archive in both its physical and digital form.
 The collaboration between UNSW and RealTime is celebrated through this exhibition that contributes to innovations at the interface between performance, the archive and the gallery.

 The exhibition features the oeuvres of Martin del Amo, Branch Nebula (Lee Wilson and Mirabelle Wouters) and Vicki Van Hout, Sydney-based artists working across performance, choreography, site-specific work, video art, visual arts and writing.
-Coverage of the artists’ work in RealTime is presented in the exhibition space through printed and spoken word alongside artefacts from relevant performances, documentation (photographic and audiovisual), and related texts (programs, other media coverage).
-Throughout the life of the exhibition there will be three public presentations, one each month, where the artists guide us through their gallery room and provide insights into their practice and their relationship with the critical commentary surrounding their work.
-The exhibition closes with the launch of the RealTime archive and a brief recount of the three presentations.
+Coverage of the artists’ work in RealTime was presented in the exhibition space through printed and spoken word alongside artefacts from relevant performances, documentation (photographic and audiovisual) and related texts (programs, other media coverage).
+Throughout the life of the exhibition there were three public presentations, one each month, where the artists guided us through their gallery room and provided insights into their practice and their relationship with the critical commentary surrounding their work.
+The exhibition closed with the launch of the RealTime archive and a brief recount of the three presentations.

 Dr Erin Brannigan speaking at the launch of the RealTime Archive